bruin-data/bruin/docs/platforms/mssql.md

 # Microsoft SQL Server

-Bruin supports Microsoft SQL Server as a data warehouse.
+Bruin supports Microsoft SQL Server as a data platform.

 > [!NOTE]
 > We tend to use "MS SQL" interchangeably to refer to Microsoft SQL Server, apologies for any confusion.